Car Accident Claims

 What is the process of making a car accident claim?

-The first step in all personal injury claims, including those made following car and other road accidents, is to contact us to arrange a free case assessment.
+The first step in all personal injury claims, including those made following car and other road accidents, is to contact a solicitor to arrange a free case assessment.
 This is conducted over the phone and in most cases will take less than 15 minutes.

-During the consultation, you will be asked to describe what happened, who was at fault, what type of injuries you sustained and a few other questions to help our solicitors determine if you are eligible to pursue a claim.
-You are also given the opportunity to ask any questions you may have about the process and the services we can offer.
+During the consultation, you will be asked to describe what happened, who was at fault, what type of injuries you sustained and a few other questions to help the solicitors determine if you are eligible to pursue a claim.
+You are also given the opportunity to ask any questions you may have about the process and the services they can offer.